 We can help

-Vicki King, in conjunction with Chippie du Toit (a pasture specialist with 25 years experience) can determine the cause of your problems.
+Vicki King can determine the cause of your problems.
 Vicki will undertake a pasture management assessment comprising an evaluation of the current practices undertaken on the property (grass types, paddock management, stocking rates, irrigation etc) and analysis of carrying capacity and soils.

-Vicki is an environmental scientist with 16 years experience, she has been involved with horses for over 30 years.
+Vicki is an environmental scientist with 30 years experience and has been involved with horses for over 50 years.

 She will take soil samples and analyse them to determine fertilizer requirements and potential problems with regard to nutrient supply.